-The Fire and Rescue Authority has entered into a service level agreement with the Welsh Water Authority for carrying out maintenance work on fire hydrants.
-Under the agreement the Fire and Rescue Authority places orders for work to an approved value and the Water Authority carry out that work when appropriate.
-There are occasions when the ordered work cannot be carried out for a number of years but the order is still valid.
-In such cases the value of the outstanding work is taken to provisions, when the work is carried out the cost of the work will be charged to the provision.
+The Fire and Rescue Authority had entered into a service level agreement with the Welsh Water Authority for carrying out maintenance work on fire hydrants.
+Under the agreement the Fire and Rescue Authority placed orders for work to an approved value and the Water Authority carried out that work when appropriate.
+There were occasions when the ordered work could not be carried out for a number of years but the order was still valid.
+In such cases the value of the outstanding work was taken to provisions.
+This agreement has now been terminated and all outstanding orders cleared.
+There is no longer a need for a provision.

-21. USABLE RESERVES
+20. USABLE RESERVES